Lanzamiento regional en ALC de la Agenda Global de Investigación Compartida

 - Increases diversity and involves multiple voices in the process and informed by diverse voices representing multiple sectors.

 Key staff and consultants working with SVRI and the Equality Institute who will oversee the overall process, including coordination, design, analysis, reporting and dissemination.

 2. Advisory Group

-A group of approximately 40 experts in the VAWG prevention and response field, across multiple geographical contexts, provide expert technical input and advice on key steps in the research priority setting exercise.
+A group of approximately 40 experts in the VAW prevention and response field, across multiple geographical contexts, provide expert technical input and advice on key steps in the research priority setting exercise.

 Read the bios of our Advisory Group here.